M1-Elmasry/fastapi-benchmark-optimization/README.md

 1 - create database named `test` on your mysql server

-2 - seed dabase with random records
+2 - seed dabase with random records, do not change the values
-`mycli -P <db-server-port> -u root -p <password-for-root-host> -D test < ./db/employees_enlarged.sql`
+`mycli -P 3306 -u root -p ROOT -D test < ./db/employees_enlarged.sql`

 3 - create a python virtual env and activate it
 `uv venv`